TejpreetBhatti/CIND820-Capstone/README.md

-Repository Contents
+# Repository Contents

 This repository contains the code required to evaluate the impact of Customer Lifetime Value measures on the insurance industry within the United States utilizing a Decision Tree Model, a KNN Model, and a Naïve Bayes Model.

-Table of Contents
+# Table of Contents

-Abstract
+-Abstract

-Requirements
+-Requirements

-Data Preparation
+-Data Preparation

-Methodology
+-Methodology

-Initial Results
+-Initial Results

-Results
+-Results

-Conclusion
+-Conclusion

-Abstract
+# Abstract

 The core business of insurance companies is to protect people and businesses from extreme losses.
 Furthermore, insurance is an intangible good, that requires advance payment before it's used by the way of monthly payments.
 Over the past 20 years, insurance companies and companies from most all sectors have looked for ways to improve their customer portfolio by locating, attracting, and retaining the most profitable.
 For this to happen, companies needed to classify their customer into segments for current and future value.
 To measure high valued clients, most companies have adopted Customer lifetime value (CLV).
 The definition of CLV is the amount of money a customer will spend with a business in his/her lifetime.
 The insurance industry is an extremely complex business because customer lifetime value and retention are always of the highest priority.
 The longer a customer stays with one company the higher the profits the company can reap.
 To analyze these phenomena, the IBM Watson dataset was collected to predict; what traits and behaviour do the most profitable customers exhibit.
 For an insurance company, the goal is to find and keep high-value customers that will provide the company profits for as long as possible.
 This study aims to discover customers that provide the highest Customer Lifetime Value and factors that lead to a high-value customer.
 Specifically, it will help discover behaviour and characteristics of “what variables lead to a customer becoming high value to a company? what constitutes a high-value customer? what customer segments are the most profitable?” based on twenty-four demographic and industry-related variables.
 The “Customer Lifetime Value” column a raw dollar amounts, which means it is a regression problem.
 But for further analysis, those dollar amounts will be binned into low, medium, and high, which means this data could also be analyzed from a classification problem perspective.

-Problem Statement
+# Problem Statement

 The initial research question for this study is as follows:
 What variables lead to a customer becoming high value to a company?